 Bracey’s has an exceptional track record of making successful claims for R&D tax relief.
 We have worked with a wide range of companies operating in a multitude of industries; from jewellery manufacturers developing new methods and materials to create bespoke jewellery, to construction companies that have created panoramic lift shafts using new techniques.
 It might not always be obvious if your company has been carrying out R&D, but we have the experience to help you ascertain if your company’s activities qualify.

 We ensure that all of our claims are handled in a streamlined manner; making the process as simple as possible whilst maximising the claims made.
 Our experts carry out a thorough review of the company’s expenditure to ensure that all relevant costs are captured and included within the claim, this is not straightforward and that is why it is imperative to employ an R&D expert to maximise your company’s claim.

 We offer a free meeting to help you determine if your company’s activities qualify for R&D tax relief and if so, we can talk you through the process of making a claim in more detail.
-If you think your company might be missing out, then please feel free to contact us and we can very quickly determine whether that is the case.
+If you think your company might be missing out, then please feel free to contact us or book a quick free 30-minute consultation and we can very quickly determine whether that is the case.